Move and Store

 - The final destination must be a warehouse

-- There are only 33 approved locations in the state.
+- There are (only) dozens of approved locations in the state.

 2. Landlord Pays to Schedule the Move

-In order to schedule the move, you will have to pay for the movers and for three months of storage.
+In order to schedule the move, you will have to pay for the movers and for whatever amount of storage the company requires to accept possession.

 - Movers usually charge minimums, so even studios may be subject to “two people, four hours each.”